 Mentally, couldn’t be more ready to make the journey.
-Practically, you might be barely beyond Step One in preparing to transport your whole life across thousands of kilometres.
+Practically, you might be barely beyond Step One in preparing for that long distance move to transport your whole life across thousands of kilometres.

 We’re sure that plenty of people have shared their advice on what to do when moving across the province or the country.
 Has anyone told you to avoid these time-consuming and costly mistakes?